MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-post-inventory-costs-to-the-general-ledger.md

 ---
-title: How to Post Inventory Costs to the General Ledger
+title: Reconcile Inventory Costs with the General Ledger
 description: At the end of accounting periods a sequence of cost control and auditing tasks must be performed to report a correct and balanced inventory value.
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: warehouse, stock
+ms.search.keywords: 'warehouse, stock'
+ms.search.form: 9297
 ms.date: 06/16/2021
 ms.author: edupont
-ms.openlocfilehash: 74a2e257df3306a76d777559a5a157aa2b9ddec9
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
-ms.locfileid: "6442151"
 ---
 # <a name="reconcile-inventory-costs-with-the-general-ledger"></a>Reconcile Inventory Costs with the General Ledger

 When you post inventory transactions, such as sales shipments, purchase invoices, or inventory adjustments, the changed item costs are recorded in item value entries.
 To reflect this change of inventory value in your financial books, the inventory costs are automatically posted to the related inventory accounts in the general ledger.
 For each inventory transaction that you post, the appropriate values are posted to the inventory account, adjustment account, and COGS account in the general ledger.

 Automatic cost posting is defined by the **Automatic Cost Posting** field on the **Inventory Setup** page.